Just-A-Visitor/Algorithmic-Pseudocode/ReadMe.md

 * There are a lot of pseudocodes with no explanation.
 If you want to write the a detailed explanation on the working and intuition of these algorithms, please raise an issue and start working on it after it is approved).
 I would prefere if the explanation is in `pdf` format.
 However, markdown format is equally acceptable.

+* If you are familiar with `tikz`, `pgf` or `beamer`, consider making some animations/graphs/diagrams/plots to explain the various algorithms.

 * If you want to contribute anything other pseudocodes, feel free to explore the repository and pick up a code and explain its logic and working (either in `pdf` or `Markdown` format).
 If you don't see your desired code, feel free to add it.
 However, remember that this repository is not a code dump and you should only add new codes if you have written a good post explaining the intricacies of the algorithm.